jvdnbus/EJRASync/EJRASync.UI/README.md

 - .NET 8.0 SDK

 ### TODO
-- [ ] Fix right click context menu opening slowly on the first time
-    - Perhaps preload the xaml and initialize the bindings without showing
 - [ ] Scan Changes needs work
     - [ ] Maybe rename this to Scan Local Changes
 - [ ] Add a read-only view (default on open)